microsoft/TypeScript-wiki/Breaking-Changes.md

 # TypeScript 4.3

-## Union Enums Cannot Be Compared to Any Number
+## Union Enums Cannot Be Compared to Arbitrary Numbers

 Certain `enum`s are considered *union `enum`s* when their members are either automatically filled in, or trivially written.
 In those cases, an enum can recall each value that it potentially represents.